WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-08-16-istio-getting-started.md

   <a href="/assets/img/posts/2021/08/Get-the-IP-Adresse-of-the-Sample-Application.jpg"><img loading="lazy" src="/assets/img/posts/2021/08/Get-the-IP-Adresse-of-the-Sample-Application.jpg" alt="Get the IP Adresse of the Sample Application" /></a>

   <p>
-   Get the IP Adresse of the Sample Application
+   Get the IP Adress of the Sample Application
   </p>
 </div>